 The obvious implication of these findings is that the means of transportation - whether a helicopter, a buran, or a reindeer sledge - is not only necessary for, but in fact constitutive of, the navigation process.
 Istomin argues that they, together with the spatial cognition of their users and certain natural phenomena (e.g. winds, zastrugi, etc.), must be considered to be integral parts of a cognitive system, (the term he derives from Edwin Hutchins' (1996) theory of distributed cognition).
-The ability to solve navigation tasks can be better understood as an emergent property of this system as a whole rather than solely the product of the spatial cognition of its human part.
-Furthermore, this spatial cognition is itself likely to be a product of a specific cognitive system and to be designed to work within a specific range of cognitive systems.
+The ability to solve navigation tasks can be better understood as an emergent property of this system as a whole rather than solely the product of the spatial cognition of a specific cognitive system and to be designed to work within a specific range of cognitive systems.
 This has, in turn, enabled Istomin to begin to answer the initial research question of his project: Are there specifically nomadic forms of spatial cognition?
 Nomads - as mobile pastoralists - are indeed likely to differ from sedentary groups in the ways they cognise and orient themselves in space because the cognitive systems that underlie their spatial cognition are likely to be different.
 These systems depend on the interaction of humans with animals as much as on the means of transportation as part of nomadic material culture.
 However, saying that nomads have a specific cognitive system does not mean that sedentary people do not have cognitive systems.
-In fact, every individual is integrated into multiple cognitive arrangements.
-Spatial orientation would always appear to be dependent on cognitive systems, and even though different groups "operate" with different cognitive systems, the fact that they all do makes them all equal in a sense (Istomin, submitted b).
+In fact, every individual is integrated into multiple cognitive systems, and even though different groups "operate" with different cognitive systems, the fact that they all do makes them all equal in a sense (Istomin, submitted b).